It will be easier to understand Jesus' identity if you read the article Who is the Holy Spirit in this commentary.

 If a person says you cannot fall from grace they call God's word a lie.
 Stay away from that like you would a poisonous serpent (2Cor.
 11:13-15) because the serpent is the origin of that belief and teaching.
 BUT:

 (Rom.
 1:1-32) (V.6-7 keywords: called of Jesus Christ & beloved of God) Is written to the Christians, the church, at Rome.
-(V.21 keywords: knew God) The only way to know God in this church age is to (Rom.
+(V.21 keywords: when they knew God & their imaginations- Remember Prov.
+6:16-19 esp.
+V.18 keyword: wicked imaginations) The only way to know God in this church age is to (Rom.
 8:9) have the Holy Spirit.
 (V.21-23) They went their own way and into sin.
 (V.24 keywords: gave them up) Do you see God's reluctance to surrender as the Holy Spirit fought a losing battle to keep them?
 (V.24-26 esp.
 V.26 keywords: gave them up) Again God was reluctant to surrender as they went deeper into sin and again God spiritually continued to fight to turn them back to Him.

-(V.27-28) They kept going deeper into sin until they didn't even want to know about God.
-In other words, they had established and lived by their own rules and values and for effect they had finally left God permanently.
+(V.27-28) They kept going deeper into sin until "they did not like to retain God in their knowledge."
+In other words, they had established and lived by their own idea of God's rules and values and for effect they had finally left God permanently.
 (V.28 keywords: gave them over) Reluctantly God gave them over to a reprobate (rejected castaway) mind (soul), (Heb.
 6:4-6 esp.
 V.4 keywords: impossible to renew them again) the Holy Spirit left and He would not be back.
 (V.29-32 keyword: covenantbreakers) God lists their sins and points out they had finally broken the grace covenant beyond repair!
+Please ask the internet for a list of churches that accept the homosexual lifestyle as a legitimate Christian lifestyle.
+Ask about the PCMW church.
 The point made is that God does not easily give up on us.
 SO: